QuantuMope/stanford-reinforcement-learning/Assignment1/README.md

 In contrast, policy iteration performs Bellman backups for the value function following a given policy where the policy is updated whenever the value function converges for a suboptimal policy.
+The policy is updated by computing the values of choosing an action and **then** following the current policy for all possible actions.
+If any of these values are greater than the current value for a certain state, then the policy is updated accordingly to the new action.
 This is repeated until either the policy or value function converges.

-Both methods when implemented correctly will converge to the same value function as there is only one unique optimal value function in a Markov Decision Process.
+**Both methods when implemented correctly will converge to the same value function as there is only one unique optimal value function in a Markov Decision Process.
-Optimal policies on the other hand may be non-unique and thus be different.
+Optimal policies on the other hand may be non-unique and thus be different.**
 The pros/cons of each method pertain to computational efficiency.